cloudevents/spec/cloudevents/working-drafts/xml-format.md

 The `<event>` element MUST NOT contain any direct child text nodes with non-whitespace content.

-Although the _XML Batch Format_ builds on top of the _XML Format_, it is considered as a separate format: a valid implementation of the _XML Format_ doesn't need to support it.
-The _XML Batch Format_ MUST NOT be used when only support for the _XML Format_ is indicated.

 An XML Batch of CloudEvents MUST use the media type `application/cloudevents-batch+xml`.